Qcloud1223/COMP461905/Instructions.md

 `(2 << 32) | 7`.
 Its relocation type is `R_X86_64_JUMP_SLOT`, defined as `7` that can be found in <elf.h>.
 `2` means its index is 2 in symbol table.

-(Feel free to ignore the content from here to next separation line if you are lost.
-It's just a verification)
 ```bash
 $ objdump -s ./test_lib/lib1.so
 Contents of section .dynsym: